You're reading an pre-release version of this documentation.

 }

-// For the demo we want to be able to instantiate this plugin multiple times, so we add a prefix parameter
+// For the demo we want to be able to instantiate this plugin multiple times, so we add a prefix parameter to name the specific instance

 class EventSourcePlugin(prefix : String) extends FiberPlugin{